Arizona

 It became the origin of a road west to Fort Whipple near Prescott, and a road east to Fort Apache.

-#9 Camp Verde was renamed Fort Verde in 1879 to signify permanence.
+9) Camp Verde Was Renamed Fort Verde in 1879

 vernonjohns.org

-The name change had little effect, though, and the fort was abandoned in 1891 and sold at public auction in 1899.
+It was changed to signify permanence.
+The name change had little effect, however, and the fort was abandoned in 1891.
+Then it was sold at public auction in 1899.

 4.bp.blogspot.com